ronanchris/interactive-node-network/RULES.md

 - Example: "I see we're using TypeScript for the first time.
 Would you like me to explain what it is and why we're using it? (y/n)"

 ### 2. Knowledge Documentation
-- Maintain learning-journal.md as our primary learning documentation
+- Maintain [learning journal](./docs/learning/learning-journal.md) as our primary learning documentation
 - Structure entries with:
   * Date first encountered
   * Brief description